-The change in the number of screens in our network during the six months ended June 30, 2016 was as follows.
+The change in the number of screens in our network during the nine months ended September 29, 2016 was as follows.

 Number of screens

 Founding Members Network Affiliates Total

 Balance as of December 31, 2015 16,981 3,380 20,361

-(Lost) new affiliates (1) (42) (42)
+(Lost) new affiliates (1) (41) (41)

-Openings, net of closures 47 105 152
+Openings, net of closures 56 76 132

-Balance as of June 30, 2016 17,028 3,443 20,471
+Balance as of September 29, 2016 17,037 3,415 20,452

-(1) During the first six months of 2016, the run-out provision in the contract with one of our affiliates that was acquired by a theatre circuit not in our network ended, resulting in 194 screens being removed from our network.
-These lost screens were partially offset by two new affiliates with 152 screens added during the first six months of 2016.
+(1) During the first nine months of 2016, the run-out provision in the contract with one of our affiliates that was acquired by a theatre circuit not in our network ended, resulting in 194 screens being removed from our network.
+These lost screens were partially offset by three new affiliates with 153 screens added during the first nine months of 2016.

-We believe that adding screens and attendees to our network provide our advertising clients with a better marketing product with increased reach and improved geographic coverage.
-We have begun to offer our advertising clients better audience targeting capabilities and more robust campaign data analytics that will provide a better product offering and should expand our overall national client base.
+We believe that adding screens and attendees to our network will provide our advertising clients with a better marketing product with increased reach and improved geographic coverage.
+We have begun to offer our advertising clients better audience targeting capabilities and more robust campaign data analytics that we believe will provide a better product offering and should expand our overall national client base.
 We also believe that the continued growth of our market coverage could strengthen our selling proposition and competitive positioning against other national, regional and local video advertising platforms, including television, online and mobile video platforms and other out of home video advertising platforms.

 In 2014, we experienced a decline of 16.4%, in national advertising CPMs (excluding beverage revenue) compared to the prior year due primarily to the increased competition from other national video networks, including online and mobile advertising platforms, television networks and other out-of-home video networks and the implementation of more aggressive seasonal and volume pricing strategies that contributed to the expansion of our inventory utilization related to the addition of new client categories that traditionally buy their television advertising at lower CPMs.
-After adjusting our pricing through 2014 to be more attractive to a broader number of potential clients, compete more effectively with various forms of premium video advertising and reflect seasonal marketplace supply and demand characteristics, during 2015 and the first six months of 2016, we experienced an increase year over year of 6.7% and 7.4%, respectively, in national advertising CPMs (excluding beverage revenue).
+After adjusting our pricing through 2014 to be more attractive to a broader number of potential clients, to compete more effectively with various forms of premium video advertising and reflect seasonal marketplace supply and demand characteristics, during 2015 and the first nine months of 2016, we experienced an increase year over year of 6.7% and 5.4%, respectively, in national advertising CPMs (excluding beverage revenue).
+We have also experienced volatility in our utilization over the years, with annual national inventory utilization ranging from 98.8% to 128.3% over the last four years.
+We experience even more substantial volatility quarter-to-quarter.
+This volatility in utilization can be driven by the loss or addition of one or more significant national contracts, whereby the timing and amount of these national contracts can be based upon the advertising budgets of our customers, product launches, the financial performance of our customers or other industry or macro-economic factors.
+We expect our CPMs and utilization to continue to be impacted period to period based upon the factors described above.